maxzerbini/oauth/README.md

 If authorization token will expire, client can regenerate token using the refresh_token grant type.

 ## Authorization Middleware
-This Gin-Gonic middleware _BearerAuthentication_ intercepts the resource server calls authorizing only calls that contain a valid beared token.
+This Gin-Gonic middleware _BearerAuthentication_ intercepts the resource server calls authorizing only calls that contain a valid bearer token.